dqrk0jeste/owl/README.md

 > it is recommended to run it from a tty.

 ## configuration
-configuration is done in a configuration file found at `$XDG_CONFIG_HOME/owl/owl.conf` or `$HOME/.config/owl/owl.conf`. if no config is found a default config will be used (you need `owl` installed, see previous).
+configuration is done in a configuration file found at `$XDG_CONFIG_HOME/owl/owl.conf` or `$HOME/.config/owl/owl.conf`. if no config is found a default config will be used (you need `owl` installed, see above).

 for detailed documentation see `examples/example.conf`. you can also find the default config in the repo.